 Photo: Gerrit Vyn

-On September 22, 2015, U.S. Fish and Wildlife announced it would not list the Greater Sage-Grouse under the Endangered Species Act.
-The decision plots a new, brighter future—not only for the sage-grouse, but for the American West.
-It is the result of significant levels of collaboration and it reflects a conservation plan of unprecedented scope and scale.
-Audubon, with its sound science-based planning and steadfast work with a wide range of stakeholders, has been a major part of this remarkable achievement.
-Read on to learn about the historic fight, and what still must be done for the critical sagebrush steppe and its many residents.
+In 2015, the Department of the Interior finalized landmark conservation plans to protect the Greater Sage-Grouse while preventing the need for an Endangered Species Act listing.
+The decision plotted a new, brighter future—not only for the sage-grouse, but for the American West.
+It was the result of significant levels of collaboration at an unprecedented scale.
+Audubon, with its sound science-based planning and steadfast work with a wide range of stakeholders, had been a major part of this remarkable achievement.
+Now, the current administration under Secretary of the Interior Ryan Zinke has begun a process that could dismantle these historic conservation efforts.

 After more than a decade of work, the collaborative approach to protecting the bird pays off.